bugfishtm/fast-php-page/_module/README.md

 **3. Script Modules:** Modules usable independently of any website module.

+**4. Image Modules:** Image modules to be deployed, this can be full other website projects not related to this cms like wordpress and misc.

 Feel free to explore and utilize these modules to enhance your projects!

 🐟 Bugfish <3